cuthbertLab/music21/music21/doc/html/_sources/moduleChord.txt

 .. class:: Chord(notes=[], **keywords)

+    Class for dealing with chords A Chord is like a Note object but has multiple pitches.
+Create chords by creating Notes or Pitches:

+    >>> from music21 import *
+    >>> C = note.Note()
+    >>> C.name = 'C'
+    >>> E = note.Note()
+    >>> E.name = 'E'
+    >>> G = note.Note()
+    >>> G.name = 'G'
+    And then create a chord with notes:
+    >>> cmaj = Chord([C, E, G])
+    Or, more simply, just pass strings of pitch names:
+    >>> dmaj = Chord(["D","F#","A"])

-    Class for dealing with chords A Chord is an object composed of Notes.
-Create chords by creating notes: C = note.Note(), C.name = 'C' E = note.Note(), E.name = 'E' G = note.Note(), G.name = 'G' And then create a chord with notes: cmaj = Chord([C, E, G]) Chord has the ability to determine the root of a chord, as well as the bass note of a chord.
+    Chord has the ability to determine the root of a chord, as well as the bass note of a chord.
     In addition, Chord is capable of determining what type of chord a particular chord is, whether it is a triad or a seventh, major or minor, etc, as well as what inversion the chord is in.
     NOTE: For now, the examples used in documentation give chords made from notes that are not defined.
 In the future, it may be possible to define a chord without first creating notes, but for now note that notes that appear in chords are simply shorthand instead of creating notes for use in examples